-Although Union Carbide is no longer in the business of distributing asbestos, for many years it was a major producer of the mineral.
-It sold asbestos to other companies that used it in thousands of different products, like construction materials.
-This distribution of asbestos caused a lot of illnesses and subsequent lawsuits that have uncovered evidence of cover-ups of information about asbestos and its connection to mesothelioma and lung cancer.
+Union Carbide sold asbestos to other companies that used it in thousands of different products, like construction materials.
+This distribution of asbestos caused illness and subsequent lawsuits because of the asbestos connection to mesothelioma and lung cancer.

 How Union Carbide Used Asbestos

 Unlike many other companies found liable for asbestos illnesses, Union Carbide never actually made any products that contained asbestos.

 It mined asbestos in California, processed it in a facility there, and then sold and distributed it to other companies that manufactured products with asbestos.
 These included construction materials, the automotive industry, oil and gas facilities, and textile plants, among others.

 Union Carbide first began mining asbestos in the early 1960s when a deposit was discovered in the area around King City, California.
 The asbestos was chrysotile, the type used in most asbestos applications.
 Union Carbide gave its asbestos the brand name Calidria.

 Companies and Products That Used Union Carbide Asbestos

 Who Was at Risk of Asbestos Exposure From Union Carbide?

 Thousands of people were exposed to Calidria and later developed mesothelioma, asbestos lung cancer, or asbestosis.